Children who are permanent residents of Canada can become Canadian citizens in one of two ways:

 Required Documents for Your Child to Become a Canadian Citizen

-You will need to provide the following for your child to become a Canadian citizen, in addition to the application form:
+You will need to provide the following for your child to become a Canadian citizen, in addition to

 - Proof of your child's permanent resident status: